regalk13/Bot_Discord.py/README.md

 - If you need to ask something my twitter is open.

-- Finally I wanted to say that I hope I did a good job and I hope you enjoy it.
+- Finally I wanted to say that, I hope I did a good code and I hope you enjoy it.